 <<< Start >>>

 According to Accenture research, emotional intelligence is still lacking among leaders.
 In fact, about 65% of C-suite leaders rated self-awareness, empathy and intuition as their weakest skills.
-The leadership principles I've been interested in for a while now—the ones that draw on the findings of psychology researchers more than management "gurus"—are now more important to master than ever.
+The leadership principles I've been interested in for a while now—the ones that draw on the findings of psychology researchers more than management "gurus"—are now more important to achieve mastery in than ever.

 <<< End >>>